ncassi01/hello-world-openshift/README.md

 #### Sealing the datasources
 - Use the <b>Sealed Secrets Pattern</b> process above.

-## NAS Pertistent Volumes Pattern
+## Persistent Volumes Pattern
 - Some services require access to persist and/or read files to and from NAS servers.
 - This requires the use of a ```Persistent volume``` that mounts the specific NAS location to be available in the namespace.
 - A ```persisitent volume claim``` to the ```pv``` is then created and the application deployment mounts the ```pvc```
 - An example ```helloworldopenshift-pvc``` has been added to ```deployment.yaml``` and is mounted to ```/nfs```

+## Horizontal Pod AutoScaling patterns
+- [HorizontalPodAutoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) is used to automatically deploy more Pods depending on load.
+- This can be enabled in the ```values.yaml``` for this application

 # TODO's

-## Horizontal Pod AutoScaling patterns
-- Implementable in for this app

 ## CICD Pattern
 - Jenkins CI